NamrahArfin/NamrahArfin/README.md

-# 💫 About Me:
+## 💫 About Me:
 👋 Hey there!
 Welcome to my GitHub!<br>I'm Namrah Arfin, a B.Tech pre-final year student in Computer Science Engineering.
-I enjoy coding, problem-solving, and exploring new technologies.<br><br>
+I enjoy coding, problem-solving, and exploring new technologies.<br>

-<br><br>🔧 I’m currently working on: Building projects in Web Development and Data Structures & Algorithms.<br>
+🔧 I’m currently working on: Building projects in Web Development and Data Structures & Algorithms.<br>
 👯 I’m looking to collaborate on: Open-source projects, hackathons, and exciting tech innovations.<br>
 🤝 I’m looking for help with: Competitive programming and building up concepts with projects.<br>
 🌱 I’m currently learning: DSA, Web Development, and exploring App Development.<br>